Hellerup: Present day

 Notable sites in Hellerup include "Store og Lille Tuborg", which later lent the name to the Tuborg breweries that opened on the site and operated until the merger of the companies brewing operations with Carlsberg.
 As of 1996, it has been a residential area with numerous apartments overlooking the harbour.
 The site is also home to the headquarters of several Danish and international companies.

 Hellerup is home to the science center Experimentarium.

 The coast road, Strandvejen, runs through the main thoroughfare of the town and is home to numerous shops and boutiques.
 Other features of Strandvejen are the beach at Charlottenlund Beach Park and Charlottenlund Palace.
 Hellerup also has two churches, one built in 1900 and the other in 1959.

 The ASA Film studio, founded in 1936, was based in Hellerup and produced some of the most notable films in Denmark.

 Education

 Tranegårdskolen is a state school located in Hellerup.
-Among others it is attended by the four children of the Danish Crown Prince and Crown Princess.
+Among others it is attended by the four children of the Danish King and Queen.

 Rygaards International School is located in Hellerup.
 Hellerup School is also located in Hellerup.
-It's known as the school of the future partially because of the open layout, international contacts and project-based education.
-It also runs a 5-year Math and Science program in collaboration with Gammel Hellerup Gymnasium.
+It is known as the school of the future partly because of the open layout, international contacts and project-based education.
+It runs a five-year Maths and Science programme in collaboration with Gammel Hellerup Gymnasium.

 Gammel Hellerup Gymnasium is a public secondary school that was attended by Prince Felix of Denmark from 2018 to 2021.

 Øregård Gymnasium was founded in 1903 as Plock Ross School.
 In 1919, Gentofte municipality took over the school, which was renamed Øregård Gymnasium.
 In 1924, the school moved into a new main building designed by architects GB Hagen and Edward Thomsen.